Offered at Ottumwa and Centerville Campuses

 - To utilize discipline specific technology and techniques to enhance students’ learning and growth.

 The theatre focus area graduate has three options:

 - employment in the performing arts, performance studies, radio/television broadcasting, improvisation, directing, theatre management, stage management, lighting/sound design, costume design and scene design/construction.

 - transfer to a four-year institution for advanced studies.

 - with the appropriate teacher preparation courses, the student can find employment in secondary education.

-Preparation for IHCC:
+Preparation for IHCC

 Students interested in this area should have sound writing and critical reading skills.
 While previous theatrical experience is not required, some background in performance or design will be helpful.
 The ability to read and analyze dramatic literature is crucial.
-A theater major must have a broad understanding of a variety of topics, including literature, music, art, film, psychology and history.
+A theatre major must have a broad understanding of a variety of topics, including literature, music, art, film, psychology and history.

-Students planning to transfer to a four-year institution are strongly advised to familiarize themselves with the requirements of the theater program at the college to which they plan to transfer and work with a counselor and the faculty at IHCC to plan a program that meets those requirements.
+Students planning to transfer to a four-year institution are strongly advised to familiarize themselves with the requirements of the theatre program at the college to which they plan to transfer and work with a counselor and the faculty at IHCC to plan a program that meets those requirements.